Stock market today: Asian shares sink as central banks crank interest rates still higher

 Japan reported its inflation rate was higher than expected, adding to expectations the central bank might adjust its policies to reflect upward price pressures, which have pushed the dollar's value against the yen sharply higher.
 The Bank of Japan has kept its benchmark interest rate at minus 0.1% for a decade as policymakers keep credit cheap to encourage more investment and spending.

-The core inflation rate, excluding volatile energy and food prices, was 3.2% in May, above the official 2% target, the government reported.
+The core inflation rate, excluding volatile energy and food prices, was 3.2% in May, above the official 2% target for a 14th straight month, the government reported.

 “We think there are signs of inflationary pressure building up on the supply side, but it is certainly not strong enough for the BOJ to bring about immediate tightening,” ING Economics said in a commentary.

-The dollar was trading at 143.11 yen up from 143.10 yen, near its highest level since November.
+The dollar was trading at 143.34 yen, up from 143.10 yen and near its highest level since November.
 A weaker Japanese yen raises costs for Japanese businesses and consumers given the country's heavy reliance on imports.

 On Thursday, the S&P 500 rose 0.4% to 4,381.89, even though the majority of stocks fell.
 A rebound for technology stocks helped to overshadow losses elsewhere in the market and keep the benchmark index afloat.